Mohammad Mahfuzul Islam

 Mohammad Mahfuzul Islam is a Bangladeshi academic and vice-chancellor of Bangabandhu Sheikh Mujibur Rahman Digital University.
 He is the former vice-chancellor of the Canadian University of Bangladesh.
 He is a former President of the Bangladesh Computer Society.
 He is a Computer Science and Engineering professor at Bangladesh University of Engineering and Technology.

 Early life

-Islam was born in 1973 in Jamalpur District, Bangladesh.
-He did his bachelor's and masters degrees in Computational Science and Engineering at the Bangladesh University of Engineering and Technology.
-He did his PhD at Monash University in Information Technology.
+He was born in 1973 in Jamalpur District.
+He completed his secondary education at Melandah Umir Uddin Pilot High School and higher secondary education at Notre Dame College.
+Then, he obtained his bachelor's and master's degrees from the Department of Computer Science and Engineering at Bangladesh University of Engineering and Technology.
+Later, he earned a PhD degree from Monash University in Australia.

 Career

 Islam taught at the Department of Computer Science and Engineering at Bangladesh University of Engineering and Technology.
 He was the Provost of Shahid Smriti Hall.
 He served as the President of Bangladesh Computer Society.
 He was a director of Dhaka Electric Supply Company Limited.

 In December 2017, Islam was appointed vice-chancellor of the Canadian University of Bangladesh.
 Dr Nazrul Islam joined as pro-vice-chancellor of the Canadian University of Bangladesh under Mohammad Mahfuzul Islam.

 Islam was appointed vice-chancellor of Bangabandhu Sheikh Mujibur Rahman Digital University on 20 November 2022.
 He paid tribute to former President Sheikh Mujibur Rahman at his former residence in Dhanmondi, Bangabandhu Memorial Museum.